algorand/java-algorand-sdk/README.md

 ```

 In addition, AlgoSDK depends on `org.bouncycastle:bcprov-jdk15on:1.61` for deserializing `X.509`-encoded `Ed25519` private keys.
 This is the only
 dependency on an external crypto library - all other references are abstracted through the JCA.
+As a result, Bouncy Castle 1.61 is pulled in as a transitive dependency.
+We recommend that you explicitly add Bouncy Castle (or some other provider) as a project dependency.

+# Longer Example

+Take a look at the example located in the `examples/` directory.

 # Contributing to this Project